-The Journal is already the leading international outlet devoted to reporting interdisciplinary research on behavioural development, and is now, in response to the rapidly developing fields of behavioural genetics, neuroscience and developmental psychopathology, seeking to expand its scope to these and other related new domains of scholarship.
-In this way, it is looking to provide a truly world-wide platform for researchers which can facilitate a greater integrated lifespan perspective.
+The Journal is already the leading international outlet devoted to reporting interdisciplinary research on behavioural development, and has now, in response to the rapidly developing fields of behavioural genetics, neuroscience and developmental psychopathology, expanded its scope to these and other related new domains of scholarship.
+In this way, it provides a truly world-wide platform for researchers which can facilitate a greater integrated lifespan perspective.
 In addition to original empirical research, the Journal also publishes theoretical and review papers, methodological papers, and other work of scientific interest that represents a significant advance in the understanding of any aspect of behavioural development.

 The Journal also publishes papers on behaviour development research within or across particular geographical regions.
 Papers are therefore considered from a wide range of disciplines, covering all aspects of the lifespan.
 Articles on topics of eminent current interest, such as research on the later life phases, biological processes in behaviour development, cross-national, and cross-cultural issues, and interdisciplinary research in general, are particularly welcome.

 This journal is a member of the Committee on Publication Ethics (COPE).

 Benefits for members of ISSBD:

 Access to the latest research on development across the life-span and across the globe

 - Free subscription to the International Journal of Behavioural Development – 6 issues per year.

 - Free ISSBD Bulletin - twice a year, and also available online.

 - ISSBD offers resources for scholars in the early phases of their careers.